p2panda/handbook/website/docs/01-writing-data/schemas.md

 - a schema definition can be encoded using CDDL
 - a schema definition can be encoded using the _metaschema_
   - the _metaschema_ is a p2panda schema that allows publishing schema definitions

-### CDDL Encoding

-- todo: rules for describing schemas in CDDL

-### Metaschema Encoding

-- todo: rules for describing schemas in metaschemas

 ## Fields